faizan12123/House-of-Code-Website/README.md

 - Resume Reviews
 Creating a proper resume is a difficult task!
 House of Code allows members to publish their resumes to get reviewed by their peers and receive feedback on what changes need to be made.

-- 1: 1 or Group Tutoring
+- 1: 1 or Group Programming Assistance
-Programming is a lengthy and difficult process to learn.
-To assist with this, House of Code provides its members with 1: 1 or group tutoring to help one another when one may be stuck on a problem.
+Developing software is a lengthy and difficult process.
+To assist with this, House of Code provides its members with 1: 1 or group programming assistance when one may have trouble developing their program.

 - Mock Interviews
 Interviewing can be a very strenuous task.
 At House of Code, we provide mock interviews to help members prepare for any upcoming computer science related job interviews.